andylopezr/bluesoft/README.md

 ## System Architecture

-Below is a class diagram representing the core entities in the SoftBlue Bank system:
+Below is a class diagram representing the core entities in the Bluesoft Bank system:

 ```mermaid
 classDiagram